Having an alarm system is a great source of peace of mind, and now adds a level of clarity to what is going on in your home when you are away.

 Our monitoring centre agents are prepared to take direction from anyone named on your keyholder list, provided they can give us the password for the alarm.

-If for any reason you won’t be home for an extended period of time, it’s a good idea to update your keyholder list with names and numbers that are checking in on your home.
+If you are going to be away from home, let us know.
+We will need to update your keyholder list with people who will reliably answer in case of alarm.
 They are the most likely group to know whether or not response is needed.

 This keyholder list is, quite literally, the key to Audio generated response from the Regional Police.